cypator/splate-api/source/index.html.md

 | 126 | ExpireTime                                       | N         | Not supported in phase 1- Required for Good-Till-Date order request.
 Date and Time of the order expiration specified in YYYYMMDD-HH:MM:SS format.
 Expressed in GMT.                                                                                                                                                             |

-## Order Reject
+## Reject

-This message is used by the Maker to reject an order message.
-This can happen if the order doesn’t comply with the FIX dictionary, naming issue, or exceeding throughput limitation
+This message is used by Cypator to reject any message.
+This can happen if the message doesn’t comply with the FIX dictionary, naming issue, or bad input.

 | Tag | Name                      | Mandatory | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |-----|---------------------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|